AstarNetwork/astar-docs/docs/learn/governance/index.md

 To avoid duplicating the [official Polkadot Gov v1 documentation](https://wiki.polkadot.network/docs/learn/learn-governance), here is a quick overview of the governance system in `Astar`.

-* Before a proposal can be made, a _preimage_ of the call must be submitted on-chain.
+* Before a proposal can be made, a _preimage_ of the call must be submitted onchain.
 This is essentially the proposal logic the submitter wishes to execute (e.g., upgrade the runtime, transfer funds).

 * Public proposals can be made by any native token holder, and can be endorsed by other token holders.
 More than one proposal can exist at the same time.
 * External proposals can be made by the `Main Council`.
 Only one external proposal can exist at a time.